oshriv65/HangMan-Game/README.md

 ## Setup
 1. To run this project, you need just to install python
 2. Make sure to get the correct path to the word.text!
 (The structure go like this: ~/"the folder you put the file"/words.txt).
-3. run the script through the cmd/terminal, because the game is display in console promote.
+3. Run the script through the cmd/terminal, because the game is display in console promote.

-example of run code:
+Example of the script run:
 ```
 $ cd ../"The folder where the HangManGame file is located"
 $ python HangManGame.py